 How do you measure the performance of credit management within your organisation?

 There are different ways which each have their benefits and drawbacks.
 Two popular methods are benchmarking and gap analysis.
-Read on to find out more about benchmarking and for pointers about gap analysis and more inspiration to improve your credit management.
+Read on to find out more about the benchmarking process and for pointers about gap analysis and more inspiration to improve your credit management.

 What is benchmarking?

 Benchmarking can take many forms.
 It essentially involves gathering and analysing data that allows you to compare performance between one function or organisation with another.
 Implementing a strong benchmarking process means adhering to a simple set of principles.
 There are different ways of going about this.
 Internal benchmarking involves comparing your own credit management function to another in the same industry.
 Functional benchmarking compares internal functions such as credit management with peers in other firms across any industry.
 Competitive benchmarking involves directly studying competitors.

 How can you benefit?

 Developing a full understanding of performance is crucial in any function.
 Benchmarking is an integral part of this process.
 Through comprehensive and effective data analysis, it enables credit management teams to spot their own strengths and weaknesses and use that information to implement better processes and policies.
 In turn, that can improve efficiency and save valuable time and resources for the team.
 Thus cutting unnecessary or duplicate work and enabling more informed decision-making.

 What’s more, because it provides rich data that can track and monitor progress in the future, it enables fair evaluation of individuals within the team and the group as a whole.
 Since it can also direct the focus of employee training and support, it can even have a positive effect on working relationships and employee engagement overall.

 Different benchmarking methods all adhere to the same basic principles and it is important to take a methodical, realistic and practical approach to the process.
 The starting point should always be to look at your organisation’s business objectives.
 Then consider where credit management fits in and where it can help to achieve those goals.
 That will give an idea of what needs to be measured through benchmarking.